Libro d'Oro di Melita"

 1.3.
 Vernanda Gatto, married Marquis Girolamo Delicata, (See Ghajn Qajjed).

-2. Giovanna Gatto, married 1754 Valletta to Felice Ferranti, with issue.
+2. Giovanna Gatto, married 1754 Valletta to Dr Felice Ferranti JUD.

-3. Dr. Federico Gatto, married Chiara Mannarino, with issue.
+3. Dr. Federico Gatto JUD, married Chiara Mannarino, with issue.

 3.1.
 Rosa Gatto, married Dr Giovanni Debono JUD, with issue.